duylongpro99/this2that/docs/architecture.md

 * Enables dynamic “agent mentioned by user” handling.
 * Drives which parsers/renderers to load.

+**Extensibility**

+* Registry extensions load from `agentcfg.registry.toml` in the current working directory or from a path set in `AGENTCFG_REGISTRY_CONFIG`.
+* Plugins can register `agentcfg.registry` entry points that return `AgentDefinition` objects or dicts matching the registry schema.
+* Plugin entries cannot override core agent IDs; collisions are skipped with warnings.

 **Initial supported agents and normalization**

 * Canonical IDs are lowercase: `claude`, `codex`, `gemini`, `kiro`.